 9. Re-Evaluate Job Descriptions

-Rethink “Must-Haves” Is a “mastery” of Salesforce necessary?
+Rethink “Must-Haves”.
+Is a “mastery” of that platform necessary?
 Asking for familiarity with contact management systems instead is more inclusive, and veterans are used to learning new systems and processes.

 10. Who's Running the Show

 Who will lead your diversity recruiting strategy?
 A program champion sends the message that you’re not creating a temporary initiative or riding a wave of inclusion.
 This leader should display passion about working with veterans and expanding the organization’s diversity and inclusion efforts.

 Consider ways to incorporate your diversity hiring strategy into every aspect of your business.
 With careful planning and a commitment to inclusion and retention, you can make and market your organization as a place where employees from all backgrounds enjoy fulfilling careers.

 At RecruitMilitary, we hire military as part of our diversity hiring strategy because we are veterans, too.
 Our solutions can help your organization demonstrate your commitment to attract, hire and retain these talented professionals.